pkubioinformatics/nanoreviser/README.md

 **Note : you need to replace the path where you installed anaconda**

-* for linux with gpu
+For linux with gpu

     $ conda env create -n nanorev /**Your_Path_to_Anaconda**/envs/nanorev/ -f NanoReviser.yaml
 	$ conda activate nanorev

- * for linux just with cpu
+For linux just with cpu

 	$ conda env create -n nanorev_cpu /**Your_Path_to_Anaconda**/envs/nanorev/ -f NanoReviser_cpu.yaml
 	$ conda activate nanorev_cpu
 	$ conda install tensorflow==1.12.0

- * for macOS
+For macOS

     $ conda env create -n nanorev /**Your_Path_to_Anaconda**/envs/nanorev/ -f NanoReviser_macOS.yaml
 	$ conda activate nanorev